-Aetna covers emergency services without prior authorization for enrollees, whether the emergency services are provided by a contracted or non-contracted provider.
-We cover emergency services provided outside of the service area except in the following circumstances:
+We cover emergency services without requiring prior authorization for enrollees, whether the emergency services are provided by a contracted or non-contracted provider.
+We cover emergency services provided outside of the contracting area except in the following circumstances:

-- When services are for elective care. - When care is required as a result of circumstances that could reasonably have been foreseen prior to enrollees' departure from the contracting area. - When routine delivery, at term, if enrollee is outside the contracting area against medical advice, unless the enrollee is outside of the contracting area due to circumstances beyond her control.
+- When services are for elective care. - When care is required as a result of circumstances that could reasonably have been foreseen prior to the enrollees departure from the contracting area. - When routine delivery, at term, if enrollee is outside the contracting area against medical advice, unless the enrollee is outside of the contracting area due to circumstances beyond her control.
 Unexpected hospitalization due to complications of pregnancy are covered.

-We abide by the determination of the physician regarding whether an enrollee is sufficiently stabilized for discharge or transfer to an innetwork facility.
+We abide by the determination of the physician regarding whether an enrollee is sufficiently stabilized for discharge or transfer to another facility.